ragnaros1337/laravel9vue3/docs/authorization.md

         });
     }

-Шлюзы также могут быть определены с использованием callback-массива:<!--Like controllers, gates may also be defined using a class callback array:-->
+Like controllers, gates may also be defined using a class callback array:

     use App\Policies\PostPolicy;
     use Illuminate\Support\Facades\Gate;

     /**
-     * Регистрация любых служб аутентификации / авторизации.
+     * Register any authentication / authorization services.
      *
      * @return void
      */